GadaAhmed/House-Hunting/README.md

 🏠House Hunting Website

 house-hunting Website that facilitates to access

-Main problem 🌚
+🌚Main problem

 Most of those who intend to get married or who are looking for a house find it very difficult to search and wander around to several areas to find a house that suits them at a price according to their capabilities.

-Solution 💡
+💡Solution

 Build a house-hunting application that facilitates users to rent houses, most of who looking for a house faced some difficulties, help to choose a suitable house.

-User Stories 📖
+ 📖User Stories

 As a Renter and owner user:

    * I can Sign up into the website